The Hospice Team

 The Circle of Care

-- Licensed Practical Nurse (LPN): Makes visits and provides cares delegated to by the RNCM.
-Reinforces the teaching the RNCM has implemented
+Licensed Practical Nurse (LPN): Makes visits and provides care, as delegated to them by the RNCM.
+Reinforces the teaching the RNCM has implemented.

 Who do we help?